EDUCATION - SEATRUST INSTITUTE

 Research Internships and Fellowships

-Eligible graduate students and professionals can apply now for SeaTrust Institute Research Internships and Fellowships starting in Winter 2013.
-Fellows produce usable research that is showcased at United Nations events through SeaTrust Institute.
-Publishable research qualifies the fellow for membership as a Seatrust Institute Fellow, a life-long collaborative of researchers and practitioners contributing usable environmentally- related research to policy and decision makers.
+Eligible graduate students and professionals can apply now for SeaTrust Institute Research Internships starting throughout the calendar year.
+Interns and professionals produce usable research that is showcased at United Nations events through SeaTrust Institute.
+Publishable research qualifies the individual for membership as a Seatrust Institute Fellow, a life-long collaborative of researchers and practitioners contributing usable environmentally- related research to policy and decision makers.

 Our internship program provides a place for students to gain knowledge and practical experience in conducting environmentally oriented adaptation and mitigation research for issues including but not limited to climate change and health, adaptive environmental policy, economic and private industry foci, and disaster risk reduction and management.
 Internships can be undertaken as part of formal degree programs with agreement of the credit conferring institution.
-Offered at both the undergraduate and graduate levels, internships are continuing from 2013 into 2014.
+Offered at both the undergraduate and graduate levels, internships are ongoing in 2015-2016 calendar years.

 See Internships more information on these opportunities to work with us at SeaTrust Institute or register.